Anisogamy

 Anisogamy is a form of sexual reproduction that involves the union or fusion of two gametes that differ in size and/or form.
-The smaller gamete is male, a sperm cell, whereas the larger gamete is female, typically an egg cell.
+The smaller gamete is male, a microgamete or sperm cell, whereas the larger gamete is female, a larger macrogamete or typically an egg cell.
 Anisogamy is predominant among multicellular organisms.
-In both plants and animals gamete size difference is the fundamental difference between females and males.
+In both plants and animals, gamete size difference is the fundamental difference between females and males.